 - SPEND – Transfers to airline miles are available from 10,000 Hilton points

-- SPEND – You can transfer points to another person for free, using the new points pooling option introduced in 2017
+- SPEND – You can transfer points to another person for free, using the points pooling option

 - TOP-UP – Remember you can top-up from American Express Membership Rewards (1:2).
 The 20,000 Amex points sign-up bonus offered with American Express Preferred Rewards Gold would get you 40,000 Hilton Honors points.

 - TOP-UP – You can top-up from and Virgin Flying Club (2:3) transfers

 - TOP-UP – You can credit a car rental

 - TOP-UP – You can top-off an account by turning Marriott Bonvoy points into Hilton by transferring via Virgin Flying Club, although there is a loss of value on the way.
 For example, 60,000 Bonvoy points gets you 25,000 Virgin Points which gets you 37,500 Hilton points.

 - TOP-UP – You can top-off an account by turning Tesco Clubcard points into Hilton Honors points by transferring via Virgin Flying Club